clockworks-data/coding-assignments/kafka/README.md

 In the end-state the system should consist of at least the following components:

-- **Message Broker** - The Kafka message broker that can be used for communication between components.
+- **Message Broker** - The Kafka message broker that can be used for communication between components. *Note: this component uses off-the-shelve Docker images from docker hub which should be sufficient.*
-- **Producer** - Responsible for periodically sending URLs on the message bus.
+- **Producer** - Responsible for periodically sending URLs on the message bus. *Note: this implementation is already complete.*
 - **Consumer** - Consumes URLs from the producer and should use the Clockworks Meter Reading API to find out whether or not the image at the URL is a gas, water, or electric meter. *Note: this component is only partially implemented.*
 - **Frontend** - Web-based frontend that shows aggregated statistics of the processed URLs (number of gas, water, or electric meters detected). *Note: this component is not yet implemented.*